Design For Digital #3 – Business Mon Amour

 – Platforms over Crafting

-Whatever ‘side’ you are on – if any – always consider if you have taken the right measures to ensure true love at the other side.
-Digital Transformation is a long but exciting journey and one should not undertake it from a marriage of convenience.
+Whichever ‘side’ you’re on, always ponder if you’ve taken the effort to ensure true love on the other side.
+Digital Transformation is a long, but exciting journey and one shouldn’t undertake it in the spirit of a ‘marriage of convenience’.